 Vegan fried egg and avocado breakfast sandwich.
 Great recipe idea for a special Sunday brunch.
 How to make a runny, savory vegan fried egg using tofu.

-Holy shit!
-This vegan fried egg breakfast sandwich is guaranteed to make your panties wet.
+This vegan fried egg breakfast sandwich is a total game changer when it comes to vegan breakfasts.

 I’m pretty satisfied with those recipes, so I thought it was time to turn my sights to replicating the “fried egg”.

 Why?
 Well, because I grew up eating that shit and it’s nostalgic.